DuPage and Will County Catholic Charities assistance programs.

 - Single mothers and their children can get housing services from Daybreak Shelter.
 Services will help them work towards employment and permanent housing.

 Money Management Program can help people improve their overall financial health.
-It may provide budgeting, financial workshops, and information on saving plans and programs.
-Catholic Charities may have information on local Dupage County non-profit credit and mortgage counseling agencies.
+It may provide budgeting, financial workshops, debt reduction plans, and information on saving plans and programs.
+Catholic Charities may have information on local Dupage County non-profit credit as well as mortgage counseling agencies.
+More on locating debt elimination for credit cards and other bills.

 Homelessness Prevention and Emergency Services are administered.
 This service can provide travel vouchers; groceries; clothing and furniture vouchers; food; limited financial assistance for paying for prescriptions; and rent/mortgage assistance.
 Another key is free information and referral to other community resources in the region.
 In DuPage County, dial 630.495.8008 or residents of Will County can call Catholic Charities at 815.774.4663.